|

 On August 16, 2021, as the Taliban overwhelmed Kabul, Biden said: “American troops cannot and should not be fighting in a war and dying in a war that Afghan forces are not willing to fight for themselves.”
 Biden insulted the 69,000 Afghan soldiers who died fighting the Taliban since 2001, his shameful remark aggrieved the family members of the slain Afghan troops.
 No one would dare say anything as loathsome about the 58,220 US soldiers who perished in the Vietnam war—but Biden’s slander of Afghan allies who gave their lives for a semblance of liberty, well… his remarks about them did not go unnoticed by others who have considered America a friend.
 People of Ukraine and Taiwan, you are next in line.

 As the Afghan government crumbled, US helicopters airlifted hundreds of US Embassy personnel to Kabul’s Hamid Karzai International Airport.
 Desperate to escape, thousands of Afghanis and much smaller numbers of Americans and other foreign nationals, gathered outside the airport’s entry gates.
 The Taliban were there as well, making it nearly impossible to enter the installation.
 They pushed frantic crowds back with whips and sharp sticks, using gunfire for crowd control.
 Remember, the Biden administration tasked the Taliban with “securing” Kabul.
 Frenzied mothers passed their babies over barbed wire barriers to US Marines… praying the toddlers would be airlifted.
-Hundred climbed airport walls to storm the tarmac and try to get on a plane.
+Hundreds climbed airport walls to storm the tarmac while trying to get onboard planes.
 This was the “safe, deliberate and responsible” withdrawal Biden promised.

 "A heartrending video destined to be part of Biden’s legacy."